 When you or someone you know is diagnosed with dementia, it can be an overwhelming experience.
 Whether it’s Alzheimer’s, vascular dementia, mixed dementia, Lewy body dementia, Parkinson’s disease dementia, or one of the many other forms of memory loss, we are here to help.

-At Thistle Court Care Home, we understand the demands memory loss places both on people living with dementia and on their families.
+At our Cwmbran Care Home, we understand the demands memory loss places both on people living with dementia and on their families.
 This is where our Household Model of Care comes in, by giving ownership of the home to the individuals who live there by putting them at the centre of each and every decision.

 You know what it’s like when, one day, you suddenly realise that mum or dad isn’t coping any more.
 To be honest, mum or dad probably realise it too, but no-one’s willing to admit it.
 We’re here to help.

 Moving into a care home simply means you’ve recognised that the time has come when a little help with everyday life wouldn’t go amiss.

 Also known as personal care or assisted living, residential care is a perfect solution for residents who need some assistance with daily activities but don’t require intensive nursing or rehabilitation care.

 Respite care is a temporary stay in a care home.
 Respite care can help you to get back on your feet after you’ve had a spell in hospital or you’re recovering from an illness.
 It’s also a good option when the carer goes on holiday or needs a short break from caring.

 Sometimes taking a break from the usual routine can make a huge difference, both for carers at home and for those who are being cared for.

 For carers, it’s important to know that your loved one is in a safe, comfortable, homely environment so that you can truly enjoy the break you so much deserve.